anuvgupta/block.js/README.md

 1. Clone this repository into a folder.
 Now you have two options:
     1. Load this code into a web server (ie. `localhost/block.js/demo/demo.html`)
         - This is the best option!
-Block content data is stored in blockfiles, and loading them with AJAX get requests is a best practice for enhanced user experience. jQuery AJAX is supported, as well as synchronous requests.
+Block content data is stored in blockfiles, and loading them with AJAX get requests is a best practice for enhanced user experience. jQuery AJAX is also supported, as well as synchronous requests.
         - Blockfiles look like true blockfiles (read #2 to understand why this is important).
           Example taken from `demo/demo.block`: